waylad/create-tezos-dapp/CONTRIBUTING.md

 ### CI testing with private packages

-**create-react-app** relies on main registry to fetch all dependencies, but, if you are in the need to usage of custom private packages that need to be fetch while running E2E test you might need a different configuration.
+**create-tezos-dapp** relies on main registry to fetch all dependencies, but, if you are in the need to usage of custom private packages that need to be fetch while running E2E test you might need a different configuration.

 #### Customizing E2E registry configuration